samartzidis/magicstick.io/docs/README.md

    ![](20230927212434.png)

-4. Copy the downloaded **magicstick-latest.uf2** firmware file there.
-Once the copy completes, your magicstick.io device will automatically restart running the new firmware.
+4. Copy the downloaded **uf2** firmware file there.
+Once the copy completes, your magicstick.io device will automatically restart, running the new firmware.

-5. Your magicstick-ui utility version must be in alignment with the flashed firmware version.
-Download the associated magicstick-ui utility for the same magicstick.io release that you downloaded the firmware that you just flashed and replace your older magicstick-ui utility with this one.
+5. If desired, you can now also run the downloaded magicstick-ui.exe UI utility (from step 1) to control the device.

 ## Entering to BOOTSEL Mode